 When considering the cost of service, be upfront about your staffing model.
 Not all urgent care centers are staffed the same.
 Because of the overlap with emergency and family medicine, your urgent care should typically staff at least one physician or specialist to see patients any time the center is open.
 Most urgent cares will follow the staffing models outlined below, as explained by Henry Schein Medical:

 - Physician-Only: The most expensive model that uses no mid-level practitioners

-- Mixed Model: A mix of physicians, physician assistants and nurse practitioners for centers with an increase in patient volume
+- Mixed Model: A mix of physicians, physician assistants, and nurse practitioners for centers with an increase in patient volume

 - Mid-Level Model: Centers staffed entirely by mid-level staff.
 This option is suitable but may not be equipped to handle complex patient needs

 If your urgent care employs a physician-only model, be transparent about the cost of service and why.
-If the injury or illness is complex and will be costly as is, would the patient be better served at an emergency room?
+If the injury or illness is complex and will be costly as is, would the patient be better served in an emergency room?
 Honesty will instill trust in your care and patients will more than likely return and recommend your service.
 Wherever possible, online and on-site, list your staff physicians and specialists, so patients feel confident in the care they’ll be receiving.

 Make It a Seamless Experience

 Another common but often unseen benefit of urgent care is the seamless connection to patients’ health care records and their primary care physicians.
 Ensure your patients know that you’re treating them on their entire medical journey, not just their urgent illness or injury.
 List known allergies, ailments, etc., prior to administering care.

 The benefit of urgent care has always been convenience.
 Don’t be resistant to technology and consider things such as:

 - Can your urgent care offer online appointments?